alexisbogarin/projects-fcc/README.md

 <h2>📱💻Responsive Web Design📚🎨:</h2>
 <br>
-<p>This course I learned to develop web pages with HTML for the content and CSS for the design.
-In addition to how to make web pages that respond to different screen sizes with Flexbox, and / or with CSS Grid.</p>
+<p>This course I learned to develop web pages with HTML and CSS.
+In addition to how to make web pages that respond to different screen sizes with Flexbox, and/or with CSS Grid.
+The following projects were carried out following a series of instructions requested by FreeCodeCamp to approve the project and thus demonstrate what was learned:</p>
 <br>
 <ul>
   <li>📌Page_Document</li>